upstream-se/guidebook-draft/docs/foundations/discipline/definition.md

 > **Definition.**  Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems, articulable as durable, revisable commitments about scope and structure that normatively guide their construction, operation, and evolution as their context changes.

---

-In this discipline, **intent** refers to explicit commitments about what the software system is meant to be and how it is meant to be structured.
-It has two inseparable dimensions:

-- **Intent in scope** — commitments about purpose, capabilities, boundaries, and non-goals that normatively frame system requirements.
-- **Intent in structure** — commitments about architectural decisions, constraints, environments, automation principles, and technological directions that normatively frame system architecture.

-These commitments are **binding** in that they constrain downstream realization;
-**durable** in that they persist beyond individual projects, iterations, teams, and providers;
-and **revisable** in that they must be explicitly reconsidered and updated when context or understanding changes.

-The discipline does not govern the external world itself.
+The following elaboration stabilizes the intended interpretation of the definition and prevents drift in its understanding.

+**Epistemic governance** concerns the stewardship of knowledge rather than the coordination of activity.
+It determines what must be made explicit, preserved, inspectable, and deliberately revisable over time.
+Upstream Software Engineering does not govern execution; it governs the knowledge that orients and constrains execution.

+**Intent** denotes the set of durable yet revisable commitments that define and constrain a software system.
+It has two inseparable dimensions.  **Intent in scope** concerns purpose, domain boundaries, assumptions, obligations, and non-goals.  **Intent in structure** concerns binding design decisions and structural constraints that shape organization, integration, deployment, automation, and evolution.
+Together, these commitments constitute the normative core against which construction, operation, and structural transformation are evaluated.

+Long-lived systems persist across projects, iterations, organizational restructuring, technological shifts, and provider transitions.
+Coherence across such discontinuities requires commitments that are neither implicit nor frozen.
+They must constrain decision-making while remaining explicitly revisitable when contextual conditions change.

-It governs the **knowledge about the context** in which the software system is inserted, and the relationship between that context and declared intent.
+**Context** itself is not governed as external reality.
+What is governed is the explicit knowledge about the context in which the system is embedded and the articulated relationship between that knowledge and system intent.
+When context shifts, commitments must be consciously reinterpreted or revised rather than allowed to erode through drift.

-Upstream Software Engineering therefore concerns the stewardship of commitments that must remain visible, inspectable, and governable across time.

 ## Stress-testing the definition